Global Tech Sector Layoffs: Nearly 245,000 Jobs Cut Worldwide in 2025

 Hospitality giant Marriott International and Dutch banking corporation ING and just two of the dozens of big players who are now fully leveraging customer service chatbots, for instance.
 UK telecom BT said it would be cutting 55,000 jobs, with the number representing both hired employees and contractors by 2030.
 Around 10,000 roles will be filled by AI, while the company is currently focusing on expanding its fiber and 5G technologies, digitizing, and implementing AI.
 In its latest annual report, it said that 48,000 employees were already actively using AI productivity tools.
 By the end of March 2025, BT employed around 85,300 people, roughly 6,400 fewer than at the same time in 2024.

-One of the massive waves of layoffs emerging as a result of automation and artificial intelligence tools, as well as a result of relocating operations outside the United States, has been at IBM.
+One of the massive waves of layoffs emerging as a result of automation and artificial intelligence tools, as well as the relocation of operations outside the United States, has been at IBM.
 The tech giant, which despite its long history in innovation and cutting-edge technology development, seems to be left behind in the race for generative AI.
 With roughly 9,000 layoffs this year, the Armonk-based company aims at streamlining its operations, cutting costs, and focusing new efforts on quantum computing and artificial intelligence.

 Professional services company Accenture has announced a sweeping reduction of 11,000 employees over just three months, a move closely tied to its strategic pivot towards artificial intelligence.
 The company is executing a US$865 million restructuring plan, which includes severance payouts and divestment of certain business units, to redeploy capital to AI-driven operations and improve operational efficiency.
 Around 550,000 of the company’s employees have already been trained in generative AI fundamentals, and the firm now employs 77,000 AI and data specialists, which is nearly double the number from two years ago.

 Human resources and financial management software company Workday recently laid off 1,750 employees while investing in AI and hiring for AI-focused roles.
-Duolingo, the popular language learning app, has also reportedly replaced hundreds of positions with AI tools in a ‘strategic shift toward an “AI-first” approach,’ announced by CEO Luis von Ahn in April.
+Duolingo, the popular language learning app, has also reportedly replaced hundreds of positions with AI tools in a ‘strategic shift toward an “AI-first” approach, ’ announced by CEO Luis von Ahn in April.
 Following a huge backlash not just by employees but by customers online, he was forced to clarify that the company would not be laying off employees; rather, a person would be hired only if the AI cannot do the job it is tasked with properly.
 Over the past year and a half, Duolingo has eliminated hundreds of contractor positions.

 Another notable example is Salesforce, which slashed its customer support workforce nearly in half thanks to AI.
 CEO Marc Benioff recently announced the company was able to reduce its customer support from 9,000 positions to around 5,000 by using AI agents.
 Chinese company Bytedance, the parent of TikTok, has also eliminated hundreds of roles, putting human jobs in the hands of AI.
 In early August, 150 employees from the company’s Trust and Safety Department team in Berlin were said to have received termination notices, prompting protests in front of the local office.
 As part of Bydance’s global shift to replace human moderation with artificial intelligence, another team of content moderators was later laid off in the United Kingdom.
 It is still unclear how many roles were slashed there, but it is assumed the number is close to that in Germany.
 Other major tech companies laying off human workers in favor of automation and AI are Cisco, Klarna, and Intuit.